-NOAH WAGNER is a director, editor, writer and producer based out of New York City and Boston.
-He has worked in varying capacities for The Daily Show with Jon Stewart, BBC’s Richard Hammond’s Invisible Worlds, Expedia, and Blue Man Group.
-He most recently created promotional content for HBO, on series such as Silicon Valley, VICE, Ballers, and Game of Thrones.
+NOAH WAGNER is an award-winning director, editor, writer and producer based out of New York City.
+He has worked in varying capacities for The Daily Show with Jon Stewart, BBC, NBC Universal, Pepsi, The New Yorker, Expedia, and Blue Man Group.
+He most recently created promotional content for HBO, on series such as Westworld, Silicon Valley, Ballers, and Game of Thrones.
 He received his BFA in Film and TV from New York University’s Tisch School of the Arts, and had the distinct honor of being selected to study TV production at the prestigious BBC Academy in London.
-His work and contributions have aired on HBO, BBC, and online, and his films – under the moniker “A Work of Ark” – have screened at numerous festivals worldwide.
+His work and contributions have aired on HBO, BBC, NBC, Vimeo Staff Picks and The New Yorker, and his films – under the moniker “A Work of Ark” – have screened at numerous festivals worldwide.

 Noah is a collaborator first and foremost – approaching every project with the utmost attention to objectivity and detail.
 It’s his mission to always create something that feels fresh and original.